sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

 	Team Plan
 		- Finalize the CAD Schematic by adding finishing touches to the traces and ensure the correct components are used
 		- Get Designed Reviewed by two other teams and review the designs of the two teams
-		- Place PCB order at Osh Park
+		- Place PCB order at OSH Park
+        - Place part order from DigiKey/Tayda Electronics
 		- Wait in Anticipation

 	Eric Sanman
+        - Add mounting holes to PCB (1)
+        - Optimize board layout to minimize board area (3)
+        - Final footprint check, update (2)
 	Chuong Vo
 		- Provide Design review comments for other groups and get Schematic and PCB design reviewed (2.5)
 		- Verify Final Schematic and PCB design and sign off on completion (2)